HL7/fhircast-docs/input/pagecontent/4-3-security-considerations.md

 * Authorization Server
 * Resource server

-FHIRcast ties SMART as the authnz layer together with WebSub for subscription and event notification.
+FHIRcast ties SMART as the authorization layer together with a web-sub mechanism for subscription and event notification.

 ### Sources of Risk

-1. The FHIRcast Hub pushes PHI to a dynamic url specified by the authenticated app.
+1. The FHIRcast Hub pushes PHI to a dynamic URL specified by the authenticated app.
 1. An app's credentials or a Hub's lack of authentication could be used by a malicious system to control the user's session.
 1. FHIRcast recommends the use of SMART on FHIR, but does not require it.
 Implementation-specific launch, authentication, and authorization protocols may be possible.
 These alternate protocols should be scrutinized by implementers for additional security risks.